tamylaa/clodo-framework/README.md

 ## � For Developers

-If you're building services with the Lego Framework, see our comprehensive [Developer Guide](./docs/guides/developer-guide.md) for:
+If you're building services with the Clodo Framework, see our comprehensive [Developer Guide](./docs/guides/developer-guide.md) for:

 - Installation and setup instructions
 - Service creation and configuration